fredrequin/nmos_sim/README.md

 make
 ```

-If you change the Alice/Agnus schematics, the KiCad netlist must re-generated (Files->Export->Netlist) and written to "Alice/Alice.net" file.
+If you change the Alice/Agnus schematics, the KiCad netlist must re-generated (Files->Export->Netlist) and written to the "Alice/Alice.net" file.